dillonforrest/startup/_posts/2015-01-12-four-simple-sales-lessons-for-new-entrepreneurs.md

 It can be hard to continually put yourself in front of others just to be rejected.
 However, you must remember that this is a numbers game.
 Perhaps only 2% of the market is willing to be an early adopter.
 98% of the market won't be crazy enough to invest in a new product. **This made it easier for me to be rejected and prevent myself from getting discouraged.**

+In running his company <a href="http://honeyandsoulpaleo.com/" target="_blank">Honey and Soul Paleo Goodies</a> with his wife, my friend William Lee commented that "everything boils down to a people-finding mission."
 Selling is a marathon.
 Don't quit early in the race just because a few people said no. They were part of the 98% not yet ready to take a bet on your new product.